pv71u98h1/m61r/README.md

 'dplyr' and 'tidyr'-like in one place.

-'pipe' effect replace by object 'm61r'.
+'pipe' effect replaced by object 'm61r'.

 Nothing else than base R to build the package.